 When the security bit is active, the SECURITY bit in the MC\FSR is set.

 19.3 Embedded Flash Controller (EFC) User Interface

-The User Interface of the Embedded Flash Controller is integrated within the Memory Controller.

-Base Address: 0xFFFF FF00
+The User Interface of the EFC is integrated within the Memory Controller with Base Address: 0xFFFF FF00.